Published in Notebooks

 Glorious moment caught on video

-surprised to see that Microsoft’s Surface tablet crashed during its public debut members of the media witnessing the event failed to cover this rather embarrassing glitch.
+We were surprised to see that Microsoft’s Surface tablet crashed during its public debut members of the media witnessing the event failed to cover this rather embarrassing glitch.
 [To be honest, we sort of missed it too, althought we posted the video yesterday.
 Ed]

 Steven Sinofsky, president of Microsoft’s Windows and Windows Live Division was the first person to crash the new highly anticipated tablet.
 While showing off the Surface tablet to the public for the first time and demonstrating Internet Explorer, he makes a few finger gestures that clearly don’t have any effect on the tablet, which appears unresponsive.
 Make sure to watch the video of a keynote from 13:35 till 14.40 to see for yourself.